aimat-lab/graph_attention_student/README.rst

 trained to predict this value for each graph.

 This image shows the explanations for an example prediction of the network.
-For the regression task, the left channel explains low values while the right channel explains high values.
-The network correctly identified one of the special negative motif to be a chain of 4 blue nodes and one of the special positive motifs to be a triangle of 2 red nodes and 1 green node.
+For the regression task, the left channel explains which areas of the graph are associated with low values while the right channel explains which areas of the graph are associated with high values.
+The network correctly identified one of the special negative motifs to be a chain of 4 blue nodes and one of the special positive motifs to be a triangle of 2 red nodes and 1 green node.

 .. image:: rb_motifs_example.png